Studying Gravitational Deflection of Light by Kiselev Black Hole via Homotopy Perturbation Method: Formulation of the problem

-In this section, we give some basis ideas of HPM and the main equation of the null-geodesic motion in a spherical symmetry gravitational field in GR which are required for solving our problem.
+In this section, we give the main equation of the null-geodesic motion in a spherical symmetry gravitational field in GR which are required to be solved for the deflection of light problem.
+The stationary line element of 4-dimensional general spherically symmetric spacetime in GR \cite{Weinberg,Hu} can be represented by